computational-neuroscience/Computational-Neuroscience-UW/week-02/README.md

-The file eigenfaces.py is a Python implementation of eigenfaces.
+The file eigenfaces.py contains an implementation of the algorithm used to calculate eigenfacse.
 To run this script you first have to download a database of faces to which you can apply the algorithm.

 In addition, the following notebooks are provided: